JudyAlashqar/Estimating-the-Importance-of-Software-Requirements-based-on-Users-Reviews/README.md

 candidate link generation for requirements tracing: The study of methods."
 IEEE Transactions on Software Engineering 32.1 (2006): 4-19.]
 ### Third: Sentiment Analysis_Estimate Requirements Importance_ Suggest New Requirements.ipynb
+The Provided Code in this Notebook is used to give a priority score (importance) for each requirement matched with reviews according to the previous stage, and give Keywords that represent suggestions for New Requirements.
+#### Approach:
+* Sentiment was determined for each Review using Pretrained Model: https://huggingface.co/finiteautomata/bertweet-base-sentiment-analysis
+* Type was determined for each Requirement based on the matched reviews with this requirement according to this heuristic:
+* * If there is at least One "Bug Report" Review that is related to it, then the Requirement Type is "Bug Report".
+  * If there is not any "Bug Report" Reviews but at least One Review that is "Feature Request", then the Requirement Type is "Feature Request".
+  * If there is only "Information Sharing" Reviews, then the Requirement Type is "Information Sharing".
+* Type Score was determined for each Requirement according to this:
+* * If the Requirement Type is "Bug Report", then the Score is 1
+  * If the Requirement Type is "Feature Request", then the Score is 0.5
+  * If the Requirement Type is "Information Sharing", then the Score is 0.25
+* Sentiment Score was determined for each Requirement based on the matched reviews with this requirement according to this heuristic:
+#### Results